 The Dr.P.H. is conferred in recognition of the candidate’s command of a comprehensive body of knowledge in public health, their ability to initiate, organize and pursue the investigation of significant problems in public health, and their capacity to formulate policies, strategies, and/or programs on the basis of the knowledge generated.
 The Dr.P.H. leads to a career in administration, teaching, or public health practice, where advanced analytical and conceptual capabilities are required.

 The Dr.P.H. program expands the competencies included in the Jiann-Ping Hsu College of Public Health Master of Public Health (M.P.H.) program for all matriculating students, with increased emphasis on advanced skills in evidenced-based problem-solving.
 Students who have not completed one or more of the M.P.H. core public health courses must complete these courses as part of their doctoral program.
 In addition, those students are required to complete a minimum of 60 credits for the doctoral degree.
 Students with a master’s degree other than in public health may be required to take health or health-related courses in addition to the 60 minimum credits.

-The Dr.P.H. program offers students the opportunity to specialize their training in three program concentration areas (Specific concentration competencies for each area are provided in the following sections.):
+The Dr.P.H. program offers students the opportunity to specialize their training in four program concentration areas (Specific concentration competencies for each area are provided in the following sections.):